1. What do you mean by blocks in the blockchain technology?

 3. Consensus: There must be an agreement between all relevant parties before a transaction can be executed.
 This keeps out inaccurate or fraudulent data from the database.

 Immutable: Once a transaction is agreed upon and recorded it cannot be changed.
-You can add another transaction to change its state, but the original transactions remains in history.
+You can add another transaction to change its state, but the original transactions remain in history.

 32. How is IBM leveraging its position in the market as a trusted brand?
-How have early adopters impacted the development and growing success of this technology?_text]Answer:
+How have early adopters impacted the development and growing success of this technology?

 IBM announced a broad collaboration with several of the industry’s leading retailers, suppliers, and distributors in 2017.
 Early adopters include Dole, Driscoll’s, Golden State Foods, Kroger, McCormick, McLane, Nestlé, Tyson, Unilever and Walmart.
 This community of innovators and influencers has enabled IBM to better understand how to effectively provide value for the food industry with IBM Food Trust.

 33. What is your vision for the future of blockchain and how it could impact the food industry?
-Beyond food safety, what other industries is IBM looking at to introduce blockchain technology?
+Beyond food safety, what other industries are IBM looking at to introduce blockchain technology?

-The impact of blockchain in the food industry will be seen in the reduction of time it takes to identify the source of contaminations, in how it makes recalls more efficient, reduced fraud in food, more transparent supply chains, greater collaboration among industry participants, fewer food borne illnesses, and more.
+Answer: The impact of blockchain in the food industry will be seen in the reduction of the time it takes to identify the source of contaminations, in how it makes recalls more efficient, reduced fraud in food, more transparent supply chains, greater collaboration among industry participants, fewer foodborne illnesses, and more.

-34. What are your opinions on the Hyperledger Project?_text]Answer:
+34. What are your opinions on the Hyperledger Project?

-The Hyperledger Project is an obvious first step at global adoption and standardization.
+Answer: The Hyperledger Project is an obvious first step at global adoption and standardization.
 Blockchain and distributed ledger technology can’t get the attention it deserves without sharing and discovering the technology’s strengths and weaknesses.
-Loyyal joined the Hyperledger Project early because we understand this need for coopetition.
+Loyyal joined the Hyperledger Project early because we understand this need for competition.